-Exxon Mobil profit sinks on weakness in natural gas, chemicals, refining
+Exxon Mobil profit sinks on weakness in chemicals, refining

 Analysts had expected Exxon to report earnings of 66 cents per share, according to data from Refinitiv.
 Analysts sharply lowered their expectations after the company disclosed weaker results last month, and had expected Exxon to earn 97 cents a share early in July.

 “Pretty weak quarter from them once again,” said Jennifer Rowland, analyst with Edward Jones.
-“They missed already lowered expectations across all segments.”
 After capital spending and dividends, Exxon had a free cash flow shortfall of $2.7 billion, similar to last quarter, Rowland added.

-Exxon’s oil equivalent production rose 7% to 3.9 million barrels per day, boosted by output in the top U.S. shale field.
-Exxon’s Permian Basin production was up 90% from the previous year, the company said.
+A bright spot for Exxon was oil and gas production rising 7% to 3.9 million barrels per day.

+Output in the top U.S. shale field, the Permian Basin, rose to 274,000 barrels of oil and gas per day, up 90% from a year ago.

+The sales are needed to finance shareholder returns and major projects, but Exxon reported just $33 million in asset sales for the period, the lowest in at least 12 quarters.
+That follows proceeds from sales of $107 million in the first quarter.

+Chief Executive Darren Woods this year set a target of raising $15 billion by trimming its portfolio through 2021, above the average $3.3 billion a year rate in recent years.

-The chemicals business fell to a loss in the United States for the first time in at least three years.
+Exxon’s chemicals business fell to a loss in the United States for the first time in at least three years.

 Lower margins and downtime drove refining profits down 88 percent over last year.